 Does Pelvic Girdle Pain Affect Your Labor?

 PGP will not affect your labor in any way.
-But if you are still apprehensive, talk to your doctor about the birth options.
-The doctor will ask you to try a few positions for vaginal delivery.
-They include:
+But if you are apprehensive about your delivery, talk to your doctor about the birth options.
+They might suggest a few positions for vaginal delivery: